Mr-Wood-CS/National-5-Computing-Science-Lesson-Notes/docs/SI/06-Conditional-Loops-(while).md

 			print("One hundred is still more than five")
 	```

-## Fifty or Less
+## FExtension Tasks

-!!! example 01 - Fifty or Less
+!!!
+"01 - Fifty or Less"

     ==Instructions==